Explore this Program

 The mainstays of treatment for eosinophilic esophagitis include dietary changes and medications that suppress the eosinophils, as well as additional experimental therapies, which sometimes are used for related disorders such as asthma.
-We individualize treatment approaches for each patient based on their disease, the results of allergy testing and their initial response to therapy.
+We individualize treatment approaches for each patient based on his or her disease, the results of allergy testing and initial response to therapy.
+Team members conduct a biweekly interdisciplinary conference to discuss patients’ needs, treatment and progress.
+They also work closely with both the patient and the referring physician to coordinate a care plan designed to offer the best outcomes.